 According to a 2019 report by Good Things Foundation, 3.88 million adults in the UK think that the internet is ‘not for them’.

-Even with full access to devices and connectivity, the motivation to put time and effort into acquiring skills is required for people to make significant progress towards becoming more digitally included.
+Even with full access to devices and connectivity, the motivation to put time and effort into gaining skills is required for people to make significant progress towards becoming more digitally included.

-Overcoming the barrier of motivation is made easier if people are convinced of the personal benefits to using digital technology and the internet, and don’t see it as an unproductive time sink.
+Tasks such as applying for jobs or managing benefits online can have significant penalties if they’re not completed online.
+Overcoming the barrier of motivation is made easier if people are convinced of the personal benefits to using digital technology and the internet, and don’t see it as unproductive.

 Discuss using digital with positive language, emphasising the benefits that accessing digital tools can provide.
 For example, saving money or saving time.
 More on this approach is discussed in our article on digital champions.